fstark/apple1loader/README.md

 This is quite difficult, as the numbers can be repeated.
 You enter a potential solution, and you get a '+' for every number in the right position, and a '-' for every number in the wrong position.

 The game comes from [Volume 1, Number 8, Page 26 of "Dr Dobb's Journal of Computer Calisthenics & Orthodontia", September 1976](http://cini.classiccmp.org/pdf/DrDobbs/DrDobbs-1976-09-v1n8.pdf).
 Yes, this is how we distributed software before the internet...
 Beware that in the time you often typed code from magazine to find they were not working as expected.
-This is no different, and the above listing contains a bug (GUESS at $FB is too high, and GUESS+5 will be $100, wreaking havoc on the code...)
+This is no different, and the above listing contains a bug (GUESS at $FB is too high, and GUESS+5 will be $100, wreaking havoc on the code...).
+As I had to change the code and am very bad at mastermind, I added a small trick: pressing ``@`` when ``READY?`` is displayed will switch to *easy mode*, where each number will be used at most once in the code...
+A simple ``#define`` lets you revert to the original fixed code.

-In the same issue of Dr Dpbb's, you'll find the source code of the 6502 Disassembler above, and, page 35, the original criticism of the 56-bits DES encryption algorithm by Hellman and Diffie themselves...
+In the same issue of Dr Dobb's, you'll find the source code of the 6502 Disassembler above, and, page 35, the original criticism of the 56-bits DES encryption algorithm by Hellman and Diffie themselves...

 *Author: Steve Wozniak (1976)*